Close Alert Banner

 Swimmers are challenged with 600m workouts, 300m timed swims and a 25m object carry.
 Strokes are refined over 100m swims.
 First aid focuses on treatment of bone and joint injuries and respiratory emergencies including asthma and allergic reactions.
 Lifesaving skills include defense methods, victim removals and rolling over and supporting a victim face up in shallow water.

-We offer the following advanced swimming certificate programs.
+We offer the following aquatic leadership programs.
 These programs are for those who want to work towards lifeguard training and certification.

 Courses